darktable-org/dtdocs/content/darkroom/interacting-with-modules/module-header.md

 _Click_ on the module header to expand the module and display the parameters that control its operation.

 By default darktable will only allow one image operation module to be expanded at a time.
 If you click the header of another module, the previous module controls are collapsed.
 If you want to see more than one module expanded, you may expand further modules with _Shift+click_: all previously expanded modules will remain open.
-The header bar behavior on _click_ and _Shift+click_, is controlled by a setting in the _darkroom_ tab of the _preferences_ dialog.
+The header bar behavior on _click_ and _Shift+click_, is controlled by a setting in the (_darkroom_ tab of the _preferences_)[../../../preferences-settings/darkroom.md] dialog.

 _N.B.
 Expanding a module does not activate it.
 See below_